SuleimanFarah/sunpy/GSOC/2015/GSoC-2015-Ankit-Kumar.md

 **VII  {12 August - 17 August} (In case I end up completing before the deadlines and time permits)**

-I’d like to suggest/add a new feature.
+I'd like to suggest/add a new feature.
 (This will be optional and added with further discussion with mentor):

 Event Recognition and Response Mechanism : I plan to at least start the development of events recognition and corresponding response for a few sample popularly monitored events in the solar weather.